TawfikAzza/DataLeap/README.md

 - Docker
 - .NET Core 8

-## Steps to Run the EzMigrationTool
+## Running ezMigrationTool to execute a test migration

 1. **Start Docker Compose**
    - Navigate to the root folder of the app and run: